clebertsuconic/activemq-artemis/docs/user-manual/en/amqp-broker-connections.md

 ```
 *Important:* You can match a receiver only to a local queue that already exists.
 Therefore, if you are using receivers, make sure that you pre-create the queue locally.
 Otherwise, the broker cannot match the remote queues and addresses.

+*Important:* Do not create a sender and a receiver to the same destination.
+This creates an infinite loop of sends and receives.

 ## Peers
 The broker can be configured as a peer which connects to the [Apache Qpid Dispatch Router](https://qpid.apache.org/components/dispatch-router/) and instructs it the broker it will act as a store-and-forward queue for a given AMQP waypoint address configured on the router.
 In this scenario, clients connect to a router to send and receive messages using a waypointed address, and the router routes these messages to or from the queue on the broker.